 Word it carefully so as not to break your chance of getting interviewed.
 In our Camp Counselor resume sample, we used the word passionate, to describe Joanne as a Camp Counselor.
 We also added her level of work experience to show that she is no stranger to camp activities.
 We followed it up with her desire to join the company and closed the statement with her intended contribution to Camp Wilderness.

 Take note that we used just one word to define her as a camp counselor.
 You can use one or two strong adjectives that suit your job.

 What to Write in a Camp Counselor Resume Skills Section

 Camp directors go over the skills section to check for information that will further qualify you for the post.
 The interest that was generated by the introductory parts can wane when your skills are not illustrated or defined well in this section.

 - Educational Attainment; in our Camp Counselor Resume sample, we opted to showcase Joanne’s involvement in High School organizations and activities to show that at a young age she displayed strong leadership skills.
 This will further impress the camp recruiter.
 The trick here is to give information that will substantiate the qualities you mentioned in your key strengths.

-- Certification; most camps provide in house training for camp counselors so they do not require certifications prior to hiring.
-However, it would be favorable if you’ve undergone trainings before you applied.
+- Certification; most camps provide in-house training for camp counselors so they do not require certifications prior to hiring.
+However, it would be favorable if you’ve undergone pieces of training before you applied.
 This indicates that you have the initiative to prepare well ahead for the job.
 List all your certifications to give you an edge over other applicants.